azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 ## Plan your work

 First we want to reflect our work for this challenge on the project board.
-We have already created a _Note_ on our project board, which says:
+We have already created a _note_ on our project board, which says:

 > Deploy the sample application

-To describe the outstanding work for this challenge, we create the following issue in the imported trainingdays repository, set the label `azdc-challenge` and link it to the _Note_:
+To describe the outstanding work for this challenge, we create the following issue in the imported trainingdays repository, set the label `azdc-challenge` and link it to the _note_:

 ```Text
 Deploy SCM shared Azure resources